XiaoshuaiGeng/Angry-discord-bot/README.md

 # discord-bot
- a simple discord bot for the server
+A simple discord bot for the server